Are you looking for ways to improve your healthcare SEO?

 You can track your keywords with an SEO tool such as Semrush, Ahrefs, or Serprobot.

-Keep a Log of Your Medical SEO Work
+Keep a Log of Your Healthcare SEO Work

 Keeping a log of all of the medical SEO work you do on your website does add some additional time to your tasks because you’re documenting everything, but it’s very beneficial.
 By documenting everything, you have documented proof to look back on when something is successful or not.